adaptant-labs/go-region-router/README.md

 ```

-### Using the Middleware
+### Middlewares

+#### Region Routing Middleware

-Routing middleware is provided in the `github.com/adaptant-labs/go-region-router/middleware` package.
+Region Routing middleware is provided in the `github.com/adaptant-labs/go-region-router/middleware` package.
 While the
 Consul-backed router provides a more elaborate usage example, direct usage of the middleware for establishing static
 routes is rather straightforward: